5 stars

 Relocating your existing company abroad can be both challenging and rewarding.
 As an immigration destination, Canada remains an attractive choice for entrepreneurs, business immigrants, and workers.

 If you’re thinking about expanding your business to Canada, the team at Sobirovs Law Firm can help you move your existing Company to Canada.
 Here is an overview of the main points and steps to consider when moving to Canada.
+However, please note that Canadian immigration is always changing.
+Therefore, before proceeding with any immigration project, please consult with our lawyers.

 Step-by-Step Guide on How To Expand Your Business to Canada

-If you want to set-up your company’s operations in Canada and obtain a Canadian work permit for yourself or your team members, you should consider applying for the Intra-Company Transfer (ICT) program.
+If you want to set up your company’s operations in Canada and obtain a Canadian work permit for yourself or your team members, you should consider applying for the Intra-Company Transfer (ICT) program.
 The ICT program allows foreign companies to expand to Canada and transfer their staff members (executive, managerial or specialized knowledge employees) to work in Canada.
-To be eligible for this program, both the expanding company and the applicant must meet a number of requirements as discussed below.
+To be eligible for this program, both the expanding company and the applicant must meet a number of requirements, as discussed below.

 Below are the steps to follow in order to expand your business to Canada.